Middle Eastern Salad Shirazi

 How long does this cucumber salad last?

-Keep this salad in an air-tight container in the refrigerator for up to 4 days.
+Keep this salad in an air-tight container in the refrigerator and use within 4 days.

-Looking for more dishes to serve with your Middle Eastern or Mediterranean meal?
+More dishes to serve with your Middle Eastern/Mediterranean meal:

 NOTES:

 • Sumac is a maroon-colored spice that adds a tangy, lemony flavor.
 It’s perfect in this salad and is amazing sprinkled over hummus.
-It may be hard to find in a traditional grocery store, but you can get it HERE from Amazon.
+It may be hard to find in a traditional grocery store, but you can get it in the recipe card.

 • Some people like to add a drizzle of olive oil to this salad.
 I omit it from my recipe, but feel free to add it.